casrhub/Symmetric-Encryption-Algorithm/README.md

-# Crow App - README
+# Symmetric-Encryption-Algorithm Crow App - README

 This guide will walk you through the process of building and running a simple Crow-based web application.
 You'll need to install Boost and Crow as dependencies and use CMake to build the project.